Salome (1953 film): Plot

-In Galilee, during the rule of Rome's Tiberius Caesar (Cedric Hardwicke), King Herod (Charles Laughton) and Queen Herodias (Judith Anderson) sit on the throne and are condemned by a prophet known as John the Baptist (Alan Badel).
-Herodias resents John's denunciation of her marriage to the king, her former husband's brother, for which John labels her an adulteress.
-The king is not pleased with the Baptist condemning his rule, but fears he will face the same fate his father, the elder Herod, suffered after ordering the murder of firstborn males when Jesus was born.
+In Galilee, during the rule of Tiberius Caesar, King Herod and Queen Herodias sit on the throne and are condemned by John the Baptist, a prophet.
+John labels Herodias an adulteress for her marriage to Herod, her former husband's brother.
+Herod is not pleased with John condemning his rule, but fears facing the same fate his father suffered after ordering the murder of the land's firstborn males.
 The prophecy states that if a king of Judea kills the Messiah, he will suffer an agonizing death.
-The king believes John the Baptist is the Messiah because of the mistaken belief of some peasants.
+Herod mistakenly believes John is the Messiah.

-After Marcellus, nephew of Caesar, petitions his uncle to marry Salome, he receives a message stating that he is forbidden to marry a "barbarian."
+Marcellus, nephew of Caesar, petitions his uncle to marry Herodias's daughter, Salome, and receives a message stating that he is forbidden to marry a "barbarian."
 Salome is also sent a message stating that she is banished from Rome for seeking to rise above her station, and will be escorted back to Galilee, despite having lived in Rome since childhood.
-When Marcellus does nothing to protest Caesar's decree, she declares that she shall never love another Roman.

-On the boat escorting her home, Salome meets Claudius, a Roman soldier assigned to the palace of Herod.
-He is amused by her haughty behavior and thwarts her attempt to order him around when she demands to use drinking water instead of sea water for her bath aboard the ship.
-When he brings sea water instead, she slaps him.
-He interrupts her angry tirade by stealing a long kiss, which shocks her.
+On the boat escorting her home, Salome meets Claudius, a Roman soldier assigned to Herod's palace.
+Salome starts ordering people around.
+When Claudius disobeys her, she slaps him.
+He interrupts her angry tirade by stealing a kiss, which shocks her.